Bryan Brown (American football): Appalachian State

 Before the 2012 season, Brown was hired as the cornerbacks coach at Appalachian State.
 After entering the FBS in 2014, Appalachian State's cornerback unit recorded 0.8 interceptions per game in 2014, 1.4 in 2015, 1.5 in 2016, and 1.4 in 2017.
 Appalachian State's secondary recorded 70 interceptions from 2015 to 2018, only trailing San Diego State in the FBS.

 In 2018, he was promoted to defensive coordinator following the departure of Nate Woody to Georgia Tech.
 His 2018 defense ranked #4 overall in the country in points allowed at 15.5 points allowed per game.

 Louisville

 After the 2018 season, he followed head coach Scott Satterfield from Appalachian State to Louisville, keeping his role as defensive coordinator.
 His 2019 defense struggled, allowing 33.4 points per game before improving to 26.6 points allowed per game in 2020.

 Cincinnati

-On December 6, 2022 it was reported that Brown would follow Scott Satterfield to Cincinnati as defensive coordinator.
+On December 6, 2022, it was reported that Brown would follow Scott Satterfield to Cincinnati as defensive coordinator.

+Ole Miss

+It was reported, on January 12, 2024, that Brown was leaving Cincinnati and returning to Ole Miss.
+Brown was hired as a co-defensive coordinator and would also assume coaching of the safeties.